Keto and Breastfeeding: Is It a Good Idea?

 What is the Keto Diet?

-The keto diet has you limit your carb and sugar intake to around 5%, so that your diet consists of 75% fat and 20% proteins.
-By starving your body of glucose, the diet forces your body into ketosis so it burns stored fat instead.
+A strict ketogenic diet requires you to limit your carb and sugar intake to around 5% so that your diet consists of 75% fat and 20% proteins.
+By starving your body of glucose, the diet forces your body into ketosis, so it burns stored fat instead.

-The diet has grown very popular, because lots of people have found success with short term weight loss!
+The diet has grown very popular because lots of people have found success with short-term weight loss!
 The catch?
-Keeping your body in its state of ketosis is notoriously hard to maintain—this diet doesn’t allow any cheat days, because just one will snap your body back to normal function.
-The good thing is that most of the foods you can eat while on the keto diet are very filling, so it’s unlike normal diets in that aspect.
+Keeping your body in its state of ketosis is notoriously hard to maintain—this diet doesn’t allow any cheat days because just one will snap your body back to normal function.
+The good thing is that most foods you can eat while on the keto diet are very filling, so it’s unlike normal diets in that aspect.

 Some of the foods you need to eat most while on the keto diet are meat, fatty fish, cheese, butter, and eggs—all of which are good to eat while breastfeeding, too!
 To remain in ketosis, you should avoid alcohol, sugary food, grains and starches, fruit, and unhealthy fats like mayo and vegetable oils.